praymesh/Occupancy_Sensing_MLX90640/README.md

 Quantized using tflite(works better on resource constrained devices).

 Though, after quantization the model accuracy got reduced.
-Future Work: To fine tune the quantized model for increasing the accuracy towards new seen data.
+Future Work: To fine-tune the quantized model for increasing the accuracy towards new seen data.
+Due to lack of data, the has not been fine-tuned

 Also the model works well upto 8 people(for 32*24 resolution images captured from a distance of 3m, nearly a standard ceiling height. )
 Example_1 :